philklc/whatsapp-web-incognito/README.md

 Those frames are then decrypted if needed using the local encryption keys (stored in `localStorage`), and decoded from a binary form using a javascript code from WhatsApp's original implementation.

 The resulting "nodes" are then simply checked to see if WhatsApp tries to send out a `read`  or `presence` action, and if so, the extension blocks it and fakes a failure response from the server.

+#### Battery status
+WhatsApp Web receives the battery percentage of the device upon initial connection and periodically to determine whether to display a "Phone Battery Low" message or not.
+This fork displays the raw battery percentage and charging status at all times.

 ## Organization & Internals
 The main code of the extension is located in `core/interception.js` and in `core/ui.js`.